Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzDataLakeGen2Item.md

 ### Example 2: Removes a file without prompt
 ```
-PS C:\>Remove-AzDataLakeGen2tem -FileSystem "filesystem1" -Path "dir1/file1"
+PS C:\>Remove-AzDataLakeGen2tem -FileSystem "filesystem1" -Path "dir1/file1" -Force
 ```

-This command removes a directory from a Filesystem.
+This command removes a directory from a Filesystem, without prompt.

 ### Example 3: Remove all items in a Filesystem with pipeline
 ```